CLI

 Running modules

-The main way to run a test is with the run
+The main way to run a test is with the run command.

 If the module executes without errors, the output will reflect this.